-For the TDM version of the firmware, the connectors labeled TDM1 and TDM 2 are the main and redundant TDM inputs respectively.

-In both versions of firmware TDM 6 is the video output and the connector labeled MADI1 is a MADI output.
-The MADI output is not supported on the MADI version of the firmware.
+The connectors labeled TDM1 and TDM 2 are the main and redundant TDM inputs respectively, TDM 6 is the video output and the connector labeled MADI1 is a MADI output.

-Beside each input labeled TDM there is a small LED adjacent to the connector that will light up solid green if it sees a valid MADI signal (MADI firmware) or valid TDM signal (TDM firmware).
-For the TDM version of firmware, the LED will remain solid if a valid TDM is the primary TDM and it will flash if a valid TDM is detected but not currently used.
+Beside each input labeled TDM there is a small LED adjacent to the connector that will light up solid green if it sees a valid TDM signal.
+The LED will remain solid if a valid TDM is the primary TDM and it will flash if a valid TDM is detected but not currently used.